 Having the chance to play basketball for Bentley was a big influence on my post-grad career.
 In addition to the time management and organizational skills I learned from being a student-athlete, I also learned a lot about how to compete, work as a team, and build relationships.
 When it came to transitioning to a new industry, I actually credit the fact that I was the worst player on the team my freshman year.
 I was determined to change that — and I did.
 I got in shape and focused on a different skill.
 Since I wasn’t a great ball handler, I became more of a shooter, and by senior year I was a starter and averaging 14 points a game.
 Learning to get past these challenges and believing I could get better is what gave me the confidence to leave my first full-time job as a marketing manager to pursue a job I love in the sports industry.

-What are challenges of your job and what do you most enjoy?
+What were the challenges of that job and what did you most enjoy?

 They end up being the same thing.
-The biggest challenge (and the biggest opportunity!) is that we’re a growing league.
-When I started, there were only 19 teams, this past season, we played with 22 teams, and next season we will have 26 teams.
+The biggest challenge (and the biggest opportunity!) was that it’s a growing league.
+When I started, there were only 19 teams, this past season, there were 22 teams, and next season there will be 26 teams.
 The ultimate goal is to get to 30 teams so each NBA squad will have their own single-affiliated minor league team.
-Additionally, the NBA G League is the research and development arm of the NBA, so, we’re always testing new rules.
-And, with the league’s growth, our staff has to integrate all of the new teams into the current league scheduling.
-Those are challenges I expect to have for the next three to four years until we get to 30 teams.
-But it’s also what I love about it.
-And, of course, coming from a basketball background, it’s a dream to work in the industry.
+Additionally, the NBA G League is the research and development arm of the NBA, so, they’re always testing new rules.
+And, with the league’s growth, the staff has to integrate all of the new teams into the current league scheduling.

 What helps you to be successful on the job?